What Happens If You Overstay In Canada?

 How to avoid overstaying in canada?

-You should apply for a Canadian status extension before your existing one expires to prevent overstaying.
+To prevent overstaying, you should apply for a Canadian status extension before your existing one expires.
 You may also ask to have your status changed in certain circumstances, such as going from student to visitor.
 Even though your official status has expired, you will continue to be in status while your application for an extension is being processed.
 This is “Implied status” or “Maintain status” and is likewise contingent upon a few requirements.
 You shall be deemed out of status in Canada of the date of the refusal letter if your request for an extension is eventually denied.

 Overstay In Canada FAQs